Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 Schedule V drugs have a low potential for abuse, limited risk for dependency and accepted medical uses.
 These include drugs like cough medicines with codeine.

-Schedule VI includes certain substances which are not “drugs” in the conventional sense, but are nonetheless used, or abused, recreationally; these include toluene (found in many types of paint, especially spray paint) and similar inhalants such as amyl nitrite (or “poppers”), butyl nitrite, and nitrous oxide (found in many types of aerosol cans; though it is pharmacologically active, it is considered an inhalant).
+Schedule VI includes certain substances which are not “drugs” in the conventional sense, but are nonetheless used or abused recreationally; these include toluene (found in many types of paint, especially spray paint) and similar inhalants such as amyl nitrite (or “poppers”), butyl nitrite, and nitrous oxide (found in many types of aerosol cans; though it is pharmacologically active, it is considered an inhalant).
 Many state and local governments enforce age limits on the sale of products containing these substances.

 What types of drug crimes are covered under Virginia law?